 - A. Remove the top cover holding screw and slide out the top panel.
 Move the DTE/DCE slide switch to the desired position. - B. Hold the lamp test button down for longer than one second.
-After one second, the MCS-11 TX and RX LEDs blink if the TX and RX clock is present at the respective ports (from external equipment if in DTE mode, or from the internal clock generator if in DCE mode).
-If the LEDs do not blink, the port does not have proper MCS-11 clock signals.
+After one second, the MCS-11 TX and RX LEDs blink if the TX and RX clock is present at the respective ports.
+If the LEDs do not blink, the port does not have proper MCS-11 connections.